longnan/docker-stack-this/traefik_stack5/README.md

 This password is encrypted in our configs `.configs/traefik.toml`

-To generate yours your htpasswd`, you can use my container:
+To quickly generate yours with htpasswd, use my container:

 ```
 docker run --rm -it devmtl/alpinefire:3.8-D sh -c 'htpasswd -Bbn admin changethispass'
 ```

-This will display something like:
+This will display:

 ```
 admin:$2y$05$pAfipn3.brdHMI2eWGnYH.84XYqLozp1sUPi36/l54UAwv.zGLtNC
 ```

-Insert this string in `.configs/traefik.toml`.
+Insert this string in your `.configs/traefik.toml`.

 #### What is Traefik?

 [Traefik](https://docs.traefik.io/configuration/backends/docker/) is a powerful layer 7 reverse proxy.
 Once running, the proxy will give you access to many web apps.
 I think this is a solid use cases to understand how this reverse-proxy works.

 #### Traefik version

 In `toolproxy.yml` look for something like `traefik:1.7.6`.

 In some mono-repo I **my own traefik image**.
 Feel free to use the official images.
 It will not break anything.